-- 1. The Fund engages a claims service company to handle all claims, except for the JIF's POL/EPL, Volunteer D&O which is handled by Summit Risk Services representing QBE Specialty Insurance Company, and Cyber.
-The performance of the claims adjusters is monitored and periodically audited by the Executive Director's office, the Fund attorney, the MEL's attorney's office, as well as the claims department of the MEL's three major liability insurers/re-insurers [i.e. General Re and Munich Re for excess liability, and Safety National for workers' compensation].
+- 1. The Fund engages a claims service company to handle all claims, except for the JIF's POL/EPL and Volunteer D&O, which are handled by Summit Risk Services representing Lexington Insurance Company.
+The performance of the claims adjusters is monitored and periodically audited by the Executive Director's office, the Fund attorney, the MEL's attorney's office, as well as the claims department of the MEL's three major liability insurers/re-insurers (i.e. Munich Re for liability, and Safety National for workers' compensation).
 Every three years, the MEL's internal auditors also conduct an audit. - 2.
-Each member local unit is provided with a claim reporting procedure and appropriate forms. - 3.
+Each member is provided with a claims reporting procedure and appropriate forms. - 3.
 In order to control workers' compensation medical costs, the Fund has engaged a managed care organization (MCO) whose procedures are integrated into the Fund's claims process. - 4.
-To provide for quality defense and control costs, the Fund has established an approved defense attorney panel with firms which specialize in Title 59 matters.
+To provide for quality defense and control costs, the Fund has established an approved defense attorney panel with firms which specialize in governmental claims.
 The performance of the defense attorneys is overseen by the Fund attorney, as well as the various firms which audit the claims adjusters.